ubinux/dnf-plugin-tui/README.md

 #

   Note
-    - Because dnf tui reads configuration from `pwd`, please make sure the above steps are in the same directory same as you run init.
+    - Because dnf tui reads configuration from `pwd`, please make sure dnf tui runs in the same directory as you run init.
     - Dnf tui will save what you have done until you run init again.
 ```

-After init, then, you can manage packages by TUI or command line.
+After init, you can manage packages by TUI or command line.

 ### 3.1.3 Manage packages in TUI

   Dnf TUI(textual user interface) Function is developed for dnf.
-With TUI, it is easy to customize rootfs of target.
+With TUI, it is easy to customize rootfs for target.
   <br/>Note
   <br/>&emsp;- Please make sure your screen is at least 24 lines and 80 columns.
   <br/>&emsp;- In "Confirm" interface and "License" interface, you can use "←" or "→" to choose "Yes" or "No", and use "Enter" to confirm.
 "F4" can help you back to previous interface.